Contingency1500/g531gt-hackintosh/README.md

 credit to dortania for making opencore! https://dortania.github.io/OpenCore-Install-Guide/ or https://github.com/dortania

-it should support high sierra, mojave, catalina and big sur (big sur is the only one i tested)
+it should support high sierra, mojave, catalina and big sur (big sur is the only one i tested) and i ran opencore 0.6.7

 some stuff works like wifi, audio and stuff like that